-The fraudsters hacked the channel last week and tried to defraud subscribers with a bogus giveaway involving Bitcoin (BTC) and Ethereum (ETH.
+The crypto fraudsters took control of the channel on September 9 and tried to defraud subscribers with a bogus giveaway involving Bitcoin (BTC) and Ethereum (ETH).

 An analysis by the financial news and crypto analysis blog Finbold shows that fraudsters siphoned 1.01 BTC, equivalent to nearly $21,000 in a fake crypto lottery.
 The investigation relied on QR codes published by scammers for subscribers to scan before sending cryptocurrencies.